Exponential Runge-Kutta Parareal for Non-Diffusive Equations: Higher-dimensional numerical experiments

 The Parareal configurations we selected to solve the KP and VP equations are described in \cref{tab:2d-parareal-configurations}.
 For both equations, we considered multiple configurations that differ only in the number of coarse steps $\NGprop$.
 We vary this parameter to demonstrate the improved convergence properties associated with larger $\NGprop$ values.
 For the fine integrator $f$ we always selected ERK4 and set the total number of steps $\Nstepstot$ so that a fully-converged Parareal method produces a highly accurate solution.
 The remaining parameters were then determined by balancing the achievable parallel speedup with the size of the convergence regions.

-The results for the numerical experiments in this section will be summarized in three plots: (i) error versus iteration $\NIters$, (ii) parallel speedup versus iteration $\NIters$, and (iii) error versus run-time.
-In the error versus run-time plots we will compare the efficiency of the Parareal iteration to that of the coarse and fine ERK integrators run in serial.
+The results for the numerical experiments in this section will be summarized in three plots: (i) error versus iteration $\NIters$, (ii) parallel speedup \cref{eq:parareal_speedup} versus iteration $\NIters$, and (iii) error versus run-time (i.e. the computational time required to achieve a specified error).
+In the error versus run-time plots we also include results for the coarse and fine ERK integrators run in serial.
 All experiments were performed using 32-core Haswell nodes on the Cray XC40 {\em Cori} at the National Energy Research Scientific Computing Center.
 For the VP equation we collected timing results by running the Parareal iteration on 64 nodes (2048 compute cores).
 The full KP experiment requires 256 nodes (8096 compute cores) which exceeded our available computational resources.
 Therefore, we ran the Parareal iteration in serial on a single node to determine the convergence curves, and then extrapolated the achievable speedup from a smaller experiment where we solved the KP equation on the shortened interval $t\in[0,1]$ using 64 nodes.

 Lastly, for each Parareal configuration we compute the convergent spatial modes as predicted by the linear stability analysis from \cref{subsec:convergence-implications-pde}.
 For simplicity, we assume that any stiffness in the nonlinear term is negligible so that convergence depends exclusively on the eigenvalues of the linear operator (i.e. $c_2 = 0$ in \cref{eq:convergence-region}).